mrmorphic/hwio/README.md

  *	**IT MAY FRY YOUR BOARD**
  *	**IF YOU CHANGE IT, OR LOOK AT IT THE WRONG WAY, IT MAY FRY YOUR BOARD**
  *	I DON'T WANT PEOPLE GETTING ANGRY WITH ME IF THIS CODE FRIES THEIR BOARD.
- 	I GET TO DEAL WITH ENOUGH SHIT EVERY DAY, I DON'T NEED MORE.
- *	IT MAY FRY YOUR BOARD
  *	If you don't want to risk frying your board, you can still run the unit tests ;-)